Sukumar Azhikode: Awards and honours

 Sukumar Azhikode received the Kerala Sahitya Akademi Award for literary criticism in 1984 for his work, Malayala Sahitya Vimarshanam; a year later, Akademi honoured him again with their award for miscellaneous works; Thatvamasi earning him the award.
 Thatvamasi received another honour the next year in the form of 1985 Sahitya Akademi Award, followed by yet another award, Vayalar Award in 1989.
 He was the recipient of the 1997 DALA Award of the Dubai Art Lovers Association.
 The Government of Kerala awarded him for their highest literary honour, the Ezhuthachan Puraskaram, in 2004 and the Government of India selected him for the fourth highest civilian award of the Padma Shri in 2007.
-However, Azhikode refused the award, citing that the gradation of civilian honours were a form of discrimination.
+However, Azhikode refused the award, citing that the gradation of civilian honours was a form of discrimination.
 He was also a recipient of the Vallathol Award which he received in 2007 and the Rajaji Award.
 The Government of Kerala acquired the property of Sukumar Azhikode in 2013 and set up a memorial for him.
 The memorial holds a museum where his books and personal belongings are on display.
 Another memorial for the writer has been set up at Payyambalam Beach by Sukumar Azhikode Cultural Center and a Kannur-based cultural association has instituted an annual award, Sukumar Azhikode Memorial Award; M. Mukundan, K. Jayakumar and Sreekumaran Thampi are some of the recipients of the award.